 Originating in the Veneto region of Italy, many of Italian cities are known for their particular kind of what they call radicchio.
 As we walk with our cooking school students through the crowded pathways of the Padua market we are often regaled by the beauty and multitude of the variety and colors.
 It’s tempting to buy them all, and often we will bring some back to the kitchen to prepare for the evening’s cooking class.

 Our family has a mantra, use only the best ingredients and use them with thought and care.
 This includes everything from vegetables, to herbs, to olive oil.
 Recently there has been much discussion on whether to use extra-virgin olive oil when cooking.
 Our answer is of course!
 Since we are using olive oil for the flavor it gives a dish, why would we want to use an oil with no flavor?
 We would like you to try the single varietal, 100% Ogliarola olive, extra virgin olive oil we import from Apulia and to hear what you think of it.
-For a chance to win 6 bottles of our olive oil, please go to our giveaway page for more information.

 We love to add belgian endive to our salads.
 Remember, the tender heart, just below the base of the leaves, is the best part.
 We also love using it to make a pasta sauce with pancetta.
 In Italy, we usually find it in the fall.
 But CVS has figured out a way to grow it year around so we can have it anytime we wish.

 A wonderful way of preparing endive is to grill it, which gives it a deep, nutty flavor and sweetens it.
 Last week Giuliano grilled some and the children liked it so much it was gone in an instant.